 - You can help and prevent your dog’s anxiety through natural methods, too — Things like supplements and “thunder shirt” treatments have proven to be highly effective.

 Anxiety in dogs is very much the same as in us humans.
 Dogs are complex little beings with feelings that can vary just as vastly as human emotion.
 While it may be troubling to witness your dog experiencing anxiety, it can be normal at times.
 However, there are still plenty of things pet owners can do to help ease and soothe anxiety in dogs.
 If a dog’s anxiety is left untreated, it can be detrimental to its long-term health.
 The varied causes and types of dog anxiety can include the following:

 - Fear.
 When dogs feel threatened, they begin to experience fear.
 This fear can trigger their anxiety.

 - Situational anxiety.
-Situational anxiety is caused by situations like thunderstorms, loud noises, visits to the vet, and moving house.
+Situational anxiety is caused by situations like thunderstorms, loud noises such as fireworks, visits to the vet, and moving house.
 These are abnormal circumstances that prevent your dog from calming down.

 - Aging.
 As dogs ease into their old age, they may start to experience increased irritability and decreased tolerance.